saguijs/sagui/README.md

 The only assumptions it makes are:

+ * You are building a Single Page Application;
  * That you will be using [RequireJS](http://requirejs.org) to build modular JavaScript code;
  * Write tests with [Jasmine](http://jasmine.github.io/1.3/introduction.html);
  * Manage your dependencies with [Bower](http://bower.io);